-See below for more detail on additional privacy, security, and compliance commitments we make for business customers.
+See below for more detail on additional privacy, security, and compliance commitments we make for business and education customers.

-Commitments for business, education, and public sector customers
+Commitments for business and education customers

-When Google Workspace commercial customers adopt Gemini for Google Workspace they get the same robust data protection and security standards that come with all Google Workspace services, with specific protections for businesses, education, and public sector customers.
+When Google Workspace commercial customers adopt Gemini for Google Workspace they get the same robust data protection and security standards that come with all Google Workspace services, with specific protections for businesses and education customers.